rainbow979/transport_challenge/doc/transport_controller.md

 Pour out all of the objects in a container held by one of the Magnebot's magnets.

+The Magnebot will extend the arm holding the container and then flip its elbow and wrist.

+The action ends when any objects that were in the container stop moving.

 Possible [return values](https://github.com/alters-mit/magnebot/blob/main/doc/action_status.md):

 - `success`